lucrnz/site/content/blog/20220928-hello-world.md

 # Programming

-I started coding this site around two weeks days ago, giving it about 2 to 4 hours of coding every day, looking back it's really over-engineered and probably not a great idea, but I really wanted to do an SPA [(Single-page-App)](https://en.wikipedia.org/wiki/Single-page_application) there are a lot of tools to easily get a blog running, but I just didn't want to take the easy path.
+I started coding this site around two weeks days ago, giving it about 2 to 4 hours of coding every day, looking back it is really over-engineered and probably not a great idea, but I really wanted to do an SPA [(Single-page-App)](https://en.wikipedia.org/wiki/Single-page_application) there are a lot of tools to easily get a blog running, but I just did not want to take the easy path.

-My own hand-crafted site, my original idea was to even create a JavaScript framework, but I ditched it immediately after realizing it wasn't that easy: state management, knowing when to re-render components.
+My own hand-crafted site, my original idea was to even create a JavaScript framework, but I ditched it immediately after realizing it was not that easy: state management, knowing when to re-render components.
 I wanted all.
 Of course, I gave up.

 [React](https://reactjs.org/) is a really popular library, and it was my first components experience, it changed my way of thinking about UI completely but It has a big problem: over-head and bundle size.

 For a while I was absent from web development and refused to use Node or Npm while just using Vanilla JavaScript for interaction code, having bad experiences with big libraries like [JQuery](https://jquery.com/) and poor architecture.

-Right now, the world is full of alternatives, [pnpm](https://pnpm.io/) as a package manager that doesn't create giant node_modules folders, light frameworks that prove to be mature keep the bundle small and lean, [Vite](https://vitejs.dev/) instead of the tedious and slow webpack.
+Right now, the world is full of alternatives, [pnpm](https://pnpm.io/) as a package manager that does not create giant node_modules folders, light frameworks that prove to be mature keep the bundle small and lean, [Vite](https://vitejs.dev/) instead of the tedious and slow webpack.

 [![Gray Scale Photo of Gears](/images/gears-cogs-machine-machinery-159298.jpg)](https://www.pexels.com/photo/gray-scale-photo-of-gears-159298/)